adam-greer/blog/content/posts/2023-HuntressCTF-Dumpster_Fire.md

 http://localhost:31337:b'flag',b'flag{35446041dc161cf5c9c325a3d28af3e3}'
 ```

-Near the bottom, I see the decrypted usernme and password which is the flag for the challenege.
+Near the bottom, I see the decrypted username and password which is the flag for the challenge.

 ```flag{35446041dc161cf5c9c325a3d28af3e3}```